Lion’s Mane Jelly (Cyanea capillata)

 Tide Pool Tidbits:

-Several species of fish have developed a resistance to the sting of this jelly and have incorporated lions mane tentacle into their diets.
+• Several species of fish have developed a resistance to the sting of this jelly and have incorporated lion’s mane tentacles into their diets.

-Although considered a “giant jelly”, Lion’s mane are usually smaller when found on the Oregon coast, the largest individuals are found in arctic waters.
+• Although considered a “giant jelly”, Lion’s manes are usually smaller when found on the Oregon Coast, whereas the largest individuals are found in Arctic waters.

 References: Monterey Bay Aquarium, The New Beachcomber’s Guide to the Pacific Northwest by J Duane Sept